 - Relieves and helps manage pain.
 If you’re like me (i.e. someone with chronic neck and shoulder pain), Becker says that stretching can be a godsend.
 “Stretching can alleviate muscle pain and discomfort, especially if it's related to muscle tightness or tension,” she says.
 (Just be sure to avoid common stretching mistakes so you don't accidentally cause more pain.)

 - Prevents injury.
 The more relaxed and malleable your muscles are, the less likely they are to snag mid-movement, Becker points out.
 “Regular stretching can help prevent injuries by improving muscle flexibility,” she explains.
 “It prepares the body for physical activities and reduces the risk of strains, sprains, and other injuries.”

-8 stretches for aching muscles that you're going to want to bookmark for 2022
+8 stretches for aching muscles that you're going to want to bookmark

 1. For outer thigh tightness: standing TFL stretch